OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-23.md

 ## Luke 23:22

 For the third time he spoke to them: “Why?
 What crime has this man committed?
 I find no grounds for a death sentence.
-Therefore, I will punish him and release him.”
+Therefore, I will discipline him and release him.”

 ## Luke 23:23